census-instrumentation/opencensus-web/packages/opencensus-web-scripts/README.md

 ## Generated scripts

 These are the generated bundles.
+Where we give the possibility to import either only the initial load page code or the whole tracing code.

 If you don't mind loading a single larger bundle on the initial page load, use: